3 is the Perfect Number

 No explanation required for this workhorse of any quality monitoring program.

 Why it works:

 The two critical attributes of random sample selection and volume monitoring efficiency make recorded call monitoring the only viable stand alone monitoring format.
-It is possible to achieve both breadth and depth of monitors needed to provide insight on quality assurance, agent performance, and process improvement.
+It is possible to achieve both breadth and depth of evaluations needed to provide insights on quality assurance, agent performance, and process improvement.

 It’s difficult to see a shortcoming in recorded call monitoring, but if there is one, it is that agents may not really be showing the same level of effort as they would in a side-by-side monitor.
 Coaches may get a true picture of agent performance, but not what the agent is capable of when performing at his/her best.